OscarValerock/PowerQueryFunctions/README.md

 # Power Query Functions
 ## Introduction

-This repository contains a collection of Power Query functions intended for ease of use.
+This repository offers a suite of Power Query functions and scripts, aiming to streamline data manipulation tasks.
+It addresses the lack of a centralized library system in Power Query, helping developers avoid redundant efforts and improve efficiency.

-Libraries play a crucial role in programming, offering reusable functions that save time.
-Power Query, though powerful for data manipulation, lacks this library support, leading to inefficiencies and duplicated efforts among developers.

-This repository attempts to fill that void by providing a collection of Power Query functions and scripts.
-Despite Power Query's limitations, such as its unique M code environment, this project encourages community collaboration to enhance its capabilities, making data transformation more efficient.
+Power Query's absence of shared libraries leads to unnecessary duplication and inefficiencies in development.
+By aggregating reusable code, this project encourages more efficient data handling and reduces development time.

-This repository represents an approach to bridge this gap by offering a collection of reusable Power Query functions and scripts.
-Although not perfect due to Power Query's inherent limitations, such as its M code environment and data privacy settings, which may restrict some functionalities, this initiative aims to foster a community-driven development of Power Query libraries.
-By sharing knowledge and code, developers can overcome some of these limitations, streamlining their workflows and pushing the boundaries of what's possible in Power Query.
+Despite Power Query's limitations, such as its specific M code environment, this initiative promotes community collaboration to expand its capabilities.
+Through sharing code and expertise, it seeks to overcome inherent challenges and push the boundaries of Power Query's functionality.

 ### This M functions library stands on the shoulders of giants: